 9:10 – We rolled into the park.

-We had time before our 9:30 breakfast reservation, so we checked out the Oasis Exhibits and took a picture in front of the Tree Of Life.
+We had some time before our 9:30 breakfast reservation, so we checked out the Oasis Exhibits and took pictures in front of the Tree Of Life.

 9:30 – Breakfast At Tusker House

-While Animal Kingdom is primarily an outdoor park, I always thought it to be pretty shady.
-Gosh, it was SO HOT and STICKY, and I was already feeling the heat despite the fact that we hadn’t even done much yet!
+Animal Kingdom is primarily an outdoor park, and I always thought it was so shady because of all the trees.
+I’m not sure what I was thinking.
+It was SO HOT and STICKY, and I was already feeling the heat, even though we hadn’t even done much yet!

 11:20 – Still have time before our Safari Fast Pass, so we headed over to Rafiki’s Planet Watch.

 To get towards the exhibits, you walk through Habitat Habit, which is basically another small trail.
-Chip and Dale were meeting outside the main building, but I was SO HOT I just wanted to head inside (Conservation Station) for some AC!
-Of course, as soon as we stepped inside someone had a snake around their neck.
-I freaked!!!!
+Chip and Dale were meeting outside the main building, but I was SO HOT I just wanted to head inside (Conservation Station) for the AC!
+Of course as soon as we stepped inside someone had a snake around their neck.
+I freaked!
 But, over on the other side, far, far away from that horrible creature, Rafiki was meeting, so we went to say hello.